jpegleg/elvish-pathway/README.md

 The installation includes [wormsign](https://github.com/jpegleg/wormsign) and [AES256CTR](https://github.com/jpegleg/file_encryption_AES256/) tools.

 Wormsign is for Dilithium file signing and verification and the AES256CTR tool is for file encryption.
 Both tools have interactive and automation modes.

+Also see https://github.com/jpegleg/power-pathway which has much of the same functionality but using PowerShell instead of elvish.